 Edward outlived Clara May by 16 years.
 He passed away in the home of his stepdaughter Mary Clausner in Mount Pleasant at the age of 93 on or about Sept.
 25, 1970.
 His obituary appeared in the Daily Courier.

 Son Alfred Leo Walsh (1908-1967) was born on May 24, 1908 in Scottdale.
 He was young when his parents divorced, and he considered his stepfather Edward J. Hollis as his father figure.
-He was united in the bonds of marriage with Freda ( ? - ? ) and dwelled in Scottdale, Westmoreland County.
-The couple bore a family of 10 children -- Gladys Beaken, Alfred L. Walsh Jr., Beverly Plexico, Donald Walsh, Richard Walsh, Sara Campbell, Janet Ross, Yvonne Wolf, Vivian Baughman and Judith Fabian.
+He was united in the bonds of marriage with Freda Mae Swauger (1911-1964) and dwelled in the Thornwood section of Scottdale, PA.
+The couple bore a family of 10 children -- Gladys Beaken, Alfred L. Walsh Jr., Beverly Plexico, Donald Walsh, Richard Walsh, Sara Campbell, Janet Ross, Yvonne Freda "Bonnie" Wolfe DeCroix, Vivian Baughman and Judith Fabian.
 Alfred earned a living through his labor for the Pennsylvania Turnpike Commission.
 Sadly,Freda died in 1964.
 Alfred survived her by three years.
 At the age of 59, he suffered cerebral bleeding and died in Frick Community Hospital in Mount Pleasant on Jan.
 18, 1967.
 An obituary was printed in the Connellsville Daily Courier, which observed that he was survived by 18 grandchildren.
 Funeral services were conducted by evangelist Robert W. Chambers.
 His remains lie in repose in Green Ridge Memorial Park north of Connellsville.

-The United States Census count of 1940 shows the couple on a farm in Wayne, Noble County, IN.
+The United States Census count of 1920 shows the couple near Kendallville in Wayne Township, Noble County, IN, with Joseph earning a wage as a grocery merchant.

 Joseph passed away in 1949.
 Burial was in Lake View Cemetery in Kendallville, Noble County, IN.
 [Find-a-Grave]